Arcloop Logo

 Script breakdown extracts story memory, the character bible locks identity and continuity rules, and the storyboard grid turns scene beats into reviewable shot order before image or video generation.

 Yes.
-The handbook separates cover planning from image rendering: first choose the hook, character conflict, title-safe area, and series rules, then render the approved brief.
+The playbook separates cover planning from image rendering: first choose the hook, character conflict, title-safe area, and series rules, then render the approved brief.

 No. It is especially useful for anime shorts, manga drama, comic video, and vertical episodic formats, but the same screenplay-first logic can support other visual drama workflows.